 USES: This medication is used alone or with other medications to prevent nausea and vomiting caused by cancer chemotherapy.
 It is also used to prevent and treat nausea and vomiting after surgery.
 It works by blocking one of the body's natural substances (serotonin) that causes vomiting.

 HOW TO USE: To prevent nausea from chemotherapy, ondansetron is mixed in a solution and given by injection into a vein as directed by your doctor, usually over 15 minutes.
 This drug is usually started 30 minutes before your chemotherapy treatment begins.
 Do not give this medication any faster than recommended or take more than the recommended dose because this may increase the chance of serious side effects such as blurred vision or slowed/irregular heartbeat.
 The usual maximum single dose is 16 milligrams.
+Older adults are usually prescribed a lower dose to decrease the risk of side effects.
 Depending on the type of chemotherapy treatment you are receiving, a second and third dose may be given 4 and 8 hours after your first dose.
 You may also be switched to a medication you can take by mouth.

 Your doctor may direct you to continue this medication for 1 or 2 days after your chemotherapy treatment.
 If you are using this medication on a prescribed schedule, use it regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.
 Use this medication exactly as directed.
 Do not use more medication or use it more often than prescribed.
 Ask your doctor or pharmacist if you have questions.